solyutor/Solyutor.EventPublisher/ReadMe.txt

-One more implementation of well known pattern Event Aggregator
+One more implementation of well known pattern Event Aggregator, strongly focused on extensibility.